What is a Good

 I rate each book separately, on its own merit, and not in comparison to any other book.

 I rate each book AFTER I finish reading it.

 Ratings of 3-5 divide out this way: a 3 leaves me satisfied.
 4 & 5 leave me wanting more.
 5 transcends me to another level.

 If a book is so awful or depraved that I decide not to finish it, I rate it as a zero.
 If I make it through a book, it at least gets a ‘1’.

 Here is my rating scheme:

 1 – This book was rough to plow through.
 I might have skipped through some of it.
 It did have some good spots, I think, but it’s now in the yard sale box.

-2 – Part of me sort of liked this book, it caught me up in its current a few times and, for the most part, kept my interest but I’ll never re-read it.
+2 – Part of me sort of liked this book, and it caught me up in its current a few times.
+For the most part, it kept my interest but I’ll never re-read it.
 It’ll go into the yard sale box.

 3 – This is an OK book; I was left satisfied.
 It had its dull moments, its faults, its dry spots, but the current of the book was sufficient to carry me through them.
 You may like it better than I did.
 This book stays on my shelf, for now.